cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 The QSF construction has two complementary IND-CCA analyses.
 Both were given in {{XWING}}.
 We summarize them but elide some details.

-One analysis (Theorem 1) shows that if the KDF is modelled as a RO, IND-CCA holds if the PQ KEM is broken, as long as the SDH problem holds in the nominal group and the PQ KEM satisfies C2PRI.
-The other (Theorem 2) shows that if the PQ-KEM is IND-CCA and the KDF is a PRF keyed on the PQ-KEM's shared secret, IND-CCA holds.
+One analysis (Theorem 1) {{XWING}} shows that if the KDF is modelled as a RO, IND-CCA holds if the PQ KEM is broken, as long as the SDH problem holds in the nominal group and the PQ KEM satisfies C2PRI.
+The other (Theorem 2)
+{{XWING}} shows that if the PQ-KEM is IND-CCA and the KDF is a PRF keyed on the PQ-KEM's shared secret, IND-CCA holds.

 As long as the aforementioned security requirements of the component parts are met, these analyses imply that this document's QSF construction satisfies IND-CCA security.

-This document's exact GHP and PRE constructions do not have IND-CCA analyses; the GHP paper gives a slightly different version, namely they do not include the public keys in the KDF.
-However, we argue that the proof goes through with trivial modifications if the public keys are included in the KDF.
+This document's exact GHP and PRE constructions do not have IND-CCA analyses;
+the GHP paper gives a slightly different version, namely they do not include the public encapsulation keys in the KDF.
+However, we argue that the proof goes through with trivial modifications if the public encapsulation keys are included in the KDF.
 The relevant step is claim 3 of Theorem 1, which reduces to the split-key pseudorandomness of the KDF.
-(GHP call the KDF a "core" function, and denote it as W.) We observe that adding the public keys to the inputs only changes the concrete contents of the reduction's queries to its oracle.
-Since the reduction chooses the public keys itself, they can be added to the oracle inputs, and the remainder of the proof goes through unmodified.
+(GHP call the KDF a "core" function, and denote it as W.) We observe that adding the public encapsulation keys to the inputs only changes the concrete contents of the reduction's queries to its oracle.
+Since the reduction chooses the public encapsulation keys itself, they can be added to the oracle inputs, and the remainder of the proof goes through unmodified.

 We also argue that this extension applies, again with nearly trivial modifications, to prove security of PRE.
-Observe that the only difference between GHP and PRE is prehashing of the encapsulation keys.
-As long as the hash function is collision resistant, any event that happens in the IND-CCA game of GHP happens only with negligibly different probability in the IND-CCA game of PRE.
+Observe that the only difference between GHP and PRE is prehashing of the public encapsulation keys.
+As long as the hash function is collision-resistant, any event that happens in the IND-CCA game of GHP happens only with negligibly different probability in the IND-CCA game of PRE.

-We reiterate that modulo some low-level technical details, our requirement that the KDF is indifferentiable from an RO implies that, in the ROM, the KDF used in GHP and PRE meets the split-key pseudorandomness property used in GHP's analysis.
+We reiterate that modulo some low-level technical details, our requirement that the KDF is indifferentiable from an RO implies that, in the ROM, the KDF used in GHP and PRE meets the split-key pseudorandomness property used in GHP's analysis. <!-- TODO: apparently there is no good citation for this foklore, maybe we can explicitly lay it out -->

 Therefore all three hybrid KEMs in this document are IND-CCA when instantiated with cryptographic components that meet the security